 In Bones, Max before his forced retirement.
 A cheerful, friendly old man who spent his youth robbing banks and will violently murder anyone who crosses him or his family.

 Bones: Columbus shot a man in the head, hung him from a pole, gutted him and set him on fire.
 And Columbus is our father.note Max's code name during a sting operation in the 70s was "Columbus".

 Bored to Death: Jonathan has a friendly conversation with a man holding a hostage.
 They end up smoking pot together before the cops break in.

-In fact, The Mayor was so polite and well-mannered, his Famous Last Words before being blown sky-high?
+In fact, The Mayor was so polite and well-mannered, his last words before being blown sky-high?

 D'Hoffryn, master of the vengeance demons, seems to be a pretty nice guy, making conversation with Willow, showing up to Anya and Xander's wedding, etc. He got really nasty in his final appearance, though.

 Sweet, the demon from the musical "Once More, With Feeling".
 He never even engages in physical violence.
 On the other hand, he can cause people to catch on fire, bring whole cities to ruin, tries to marry 15-year-old Dawn — and still has time to get a soft shoe in.